 Here’s an example that I utilized for a company I formerly worked at using word of mouth or viral marketing as a self-promotional piece in a B2B environment with measurable results.
-In September of 2008 I was named by the Worcester Business Journal to their 40 Under Forty list.
+I was named by the Worcester Business Journal to their 40 Under Forty list.
 So to celebrate this we created a funny movie poking fun at myself.
 We set very clear goals to:

 Increase our brand recognition within the Central Massachusetts region served by Worcester Business Journal.

 To open a discussion which would hopefully lead to a working relationship with Worcester Business Journal.

 First, we sent it to our contact at Worcester Business Journal to get their “blessing” before sending it out to our e-newsletter subscribers.
 The Business Journal’s editor-in-chief called us within 15 minutes to say that it had already been forwarded around their entire office and they wanted to show it at the awards banquet the next night with over 500 attendees.
 At the event the owner of the Business Journal (and several other regional business newspapers) came up to me and asked if they could send it out on their e-newsletter to their list of over 5,000 subscribers.